Choapinus/selfie-biometrics-periocular-iris/README.md

 Available netx days.

+# Instructions
-# How to create conda environment and use ESISR models
+### How to create conda environment and use ESISR models

 ```
 conda create --file env.yml